alxyng/tracer/readme.md

 ### MQTT

 All services communicate using MQTT.
 At a minimum, this is required to run `tracer-controller`.
+[Click here](https://pimylifeup.com/raspberry-pi-mosquitto-mqtt-server/) for instructions on installing an MQTT server.

 ### PostgreSQL and Grafana